-All settings should send the All About Me transition document to the schools by the end of June for children starting school in September.
+The All About My Child document is an opportunity for parents and carers to share information about their child who is transitioning to school or to nursery.
 The All About My Child document should be completed by parents / carers.
 It would be useful for the child's current setting to share the All About My Child document with families and support them to complete the form where needed.
 Schools should share the All About My Child document with their new families where a child is not currently attending a setting.

 Area SENCO’s will contact the early year provision SENCO and school SENCO regarding any child who has been identified with developmental delay or SEND and is due to transition to Reception in September.
 The Area SENCO will digitally introduce the relevant SENCOs and advise them further on documents that should be shared and signpost them to any further information required.
 For any queries regarding children transitioning with SEND or developmental delay email SENDEYFS@walthamforest.gov.uk.

 Parent and carers have a vital role in supporting and preparing children for starting school.
 Support will be offered to parents/carers in helping their children with this transition through the Learning Together Project.
 School readiness information, activities and advice will be shared which all parents/carers can access by following the Chit Chat Pitter Pat Facebook group and/or Chit Chat Pitter Pat Instagram.
 Practitioners should share this with their families and encourage them to join.

 The Starting School Together Challenges booklet will support families to prepare their child to transition to school with simple, fun challenges and children can do together.

 Please arrange a review date before the end of summer term with parents and the perspective school-SENCO, as I am mindful that some children with EHC plans may be transitioning into reception in September.
 In-light of Covid-19 review meetings will need to be conveniently adapted for parents.